Consumer Cellular Review 2026

 Testing out the IRIS Easy Flip from Consumer Cellular

-- Select the phone you want to purchase with your plan.
+7. Select the phone you want to purchase with your plan, if applicable.

 Can You Bring Your Own Device To A Consumer Cellular Plan?

-You can bring your own device to a Consumer Cellular plan by signing up online or giving them a call.
+Yes, you can bring your own device to a Consumer Cellular plan by signing up online or giving them a call.
 I called Consumer Cellular to ask about the process for bringing your current device, and I waited about two minutes before Angel in Phoenix came on the line.
-She was willing to answer all my questions without asking for any personal information.
+She answered all my questions without asking for any personal information.

-After providing me with important details, she did update me on some promotions, but she kept it short.
-I was pleased with the interaction and didn’t feel like I was being pushed into anything.
-I felt I was given the right tools to make an informed decision.
+After providing me with important details, she shared some promotions, but kept it short.
+I felt that my customer experience gave me the right tools to make an informed decision.

 Savings Alert: Customers ages 50 and over are eligible for two lines with unlimited talk, text, and data for just $30 per month per line!